 Eyes are one of the most important connections we have to the rest of the world.
-However, when practicing good hygiene many people forget about their eyes.
-Similar to the way we brush our teeth daily and visit the dentist, we should clean our eye lids and lashes daily and visit our eye doctors on a regular basis.
+Eyelids, eyelashes and eyebrows were created to protect the eye.
+However, when practicing good hygiene many people forget about their eyes and its protection system.
+Similar to the way we brush our teeth daily and visit the dentist, we should clean our eyelids and lashes daily and visit our eye doctors on a regular basis.

 The Role Of Lid Hygiene In Ocular Surface Disease prevention is an important part of any preventative eye care.The key function of the eyelid is to regularly spread the tears and other secretions of the eye surface to keep the cornea moist and protect the eye from dirt and debris.
 The blink reflex protects the eye from foreign bodies while spreading the tear film evenly across the cornea.
 Eyelids also keep the eyes from drying out when asleep.
 There are many chronic eyelid conditions caused by meibomian glands dysfunction or MGD.